markbirbeck/sublime-text-shell-command/README.md

 # Introduction

-The `OsCommand` plugin allows OS shell commands to be run and their output to be sent to buffers or panels.
+The `ShellCommand` plugin allows OS shell commands to be run and their output to be sent to buffers or panels.

 # Examples